Application deadline for 2019 has been extended to March 1, 2019

 Tuition & Fees

 Tuition is $1,500 per semester ($3,000 for the 12 month program).
-Additional costs include books, uniforms, graduation fees, certification exam fees and conference registration & travel expense.
+Additional costs include books, uniforms, graduation fees, certification exam fees, Trajecsys online record keeping fee, and conference registration & travel expense.
 Students are informed of required textbook and uniform purchases upon admission to the program.
 Upon acceptance into the program, students are assessed a non- refundable, $50 admission fee.
 All tuition and fees are subject to change without notice.
 The program is not eligible for Federal Financial aid but private student loan options may be available.
 In addition, the Program is approved for Montgomery GI Bill benefits for eligible enrolled veterans.